 Finger Lakes Wine Trail

 Add a wine tasting to your day of autumn explorations by planning a driving route in the Finger Lakes.
 The Cayuga Lake Wine Trail stakes a claim for being the oldest trail of its kind in America.
 For an important bit of history, start in Seneca Falls and pay homage to those who operated stops on the Underground Railroad and paved the way for women’s rights.
 Then travel south along Route 89, which leads to 16 dog-friendly wineries.
 Ithaca, home to Cornell University and renowned for its many waterfalls and gorges, lies at the southern tip of the lake.

 If you're leaf peeping on two wheels or four, autumn is the best time of year to follow this scenic Hudson Valley route in Dutchess County.
-Start at Route 9 in Rhinebeck, home to the historic Beekman Arms. hotel and restaurant Transfer to 9G to visit Bard College in Annandale on Hudson, where the Fisher Center for the Performing Arts designed by Frank Gehry has become a landmark.
+Start at Route 9 in Rhinebeck, home to the historic Beekman Arms.
+Transfer to 9G to visit Bard College in Annandale on Hudson, where the Fisher Center for the Performing Arts designed by Frank Gehry has become a landmark.
 The little town of Tivoli is 10 minutes away and home to Osaka, the best sushi restaurant this side of the Hudson.
 Route 78 to Route 199 leads to Milan, a rural town with some of the most beautiful roads and views anywhere.
 Route 308 circles back to Rhinebeck.